 While it’s fun and exciting to plan home renovations, paying for them isn’t quite as appealing.
 That’s when things get real.

-Saving enough to pay cash is the easiest, most cost-effective way to do a home renovation.
-Plan your projects, estimate how much money you will need, and set a savings goal.
+Saving enough to pay in cash is the easiest, most cost-effective way to do a home renovation.
+Plan your projects, estimate how much money you will need, set a savings goal, and start your sinking fund.

 This method takes some patience and discipline, but think of how much sweeter a renovation will be without the payments (and interest!) afterward.